 My mother did cook and braise many dishes with the chermoula ingredients but she didn’t grind them into a paste.
 Grinding the herbs and spices together creates a pesto like sauce that has a strong and rich flavor.

 Cilantro and parsley are commonly used in the Moroccan kitchen.
 I remember as a kid that my mom always had a bunch of cilantro or parsley, or both, submerged in a bowl of water on the kitchen counter.

 Moroccan tagines are usually cooked with preserved lemons, but don’t worry if you don’t have any.
 Instead you can add 2 teaspoons of lemon juice or one dried Persian lime.
 (Just poke a few holes in the Persian lime with a sharp knife before you add it to the pot.)

-- Half butternut squash (about 300 grams) – roughly diced
+- ½ pound butternut squash - roughly diced

 - 4 -6 heirloom carrots or 4 medium carrots - peeled and halved

 - 10 cherry tomatoes - sliced in half

 - 3 – 4 tablespoons avocado or olive oil